chingu-voyages/Handbook/docs/resources/techresources/uiux.md

 #### 2.1 Outline the Primary Screens

+**_Objective:_** Define how the pages are to be organized.

+**_How?_**
-**_Objective:_** What views, or pages, will your app need?
+1. What views, or pages, will your app need?
 What should be displayed and/or what actions should be available for each view?

-**_How?_**
-1. ...
-2. ...

 **_Resources:_**